 The simple answer is no, your American Sailing Association (ASA) certification does not expire.
 Certifications issued through the American Sailing Association come with lifetime designation, but this does not necessarily mean an individual is qualified to operate a desired sailboat.
-Alongside certification the most important thing one can have on their sailing resume is experience skippering sailboats at the certification level they desire.
+Alongside certification the most important thing one can have on their sailing resume is experience skippering sailboats at the certification level.

 For example, an individual earns their ASA 101 certificate with Harbor Sailboats and then charters the Capri 22’ a half dozen times before moving onto and successfully passing ASA 103.
 Although this person has passed 103, they are perfectly happy sailing the smaller and very fun Capris and continue to do so.